 With a proud flip of a tassel and toss of a mortarboard, millions of new college graduates are about to move on to the next life stage.
-For many, this means entering office life — either in person, virtually, or a mix of both — for the first their first professional job, with no syllabus to guide the way.
+For many, this means entering office life — either in person, virtually, or a mix of both — for their first professional job, with no syllabus to guide the way.

 “During college, it feels like you’re singularly focused,” says Miles Simitz, a recent University of California, San Diego, graduate who is now in a full-time strategy and operations role at HP.
 “In the working world, there’s no more set path.
 It’s equally exciting and terrifying.”